Canadian pound: History

+Origins

-In British North America the use of Spanish dollars in day-to-day transactions was commonplace.
-The colonies accommodated these Spanish dollars into pounds/shillings/pence accounting systems by fixing a valuation for them relative to a pound unit.
-Each colony set its own valuation, which varied significantly: in the mid-18th century one dollar was valued at 4s 6d in Britain, but at 5s in Halifax, 6s in New England, 7s 6d in Pennsylvania and 8s in New York.
+In British North America the colonies did not have the authority to mint their own money, so foreign coins were used as circulating currency.
+Each colony managed their monetary supply by setting valuations or "ratings" for foreign coins in their pounds/shillings/pence accounting systems, fixing a value for the coins relative to a pound unit.
+In particular the use of Spanish dollars in day-to-day transactions was commonplace, but each colony set its own valuation, which varied significantly: in the mid-18th century one dollar was valued at 4s 6d in Britain, but at 5s in Halifax, 6s in New England, 7s 6d in Pennsylvania and 8s in New York.

-Over the duration of the Seven Years' War the French forces' expenditures rose significantly, and the continued war effort had to be financed by the colonial government's issuance of paper bills of exchange.
+In New France, the French forces' expenditures rose significantly over the duration of the Seven Years' War, and the continued war effort had to be financed by the colonial government's issuance of paper bills of exchange.
 The French government issued a decree suspending the payment of bills of exchange drawn on the colonial treasury on October 15, 1759, news of which did not reach New France until June 1760, and it caused a financial panic.
-After the French failed to retake Quebec City the British military governor, General James Murray, forbade the circulation of this rudimentary paper money and introduced Halifax currency to Quebec City.
+After the French failed to retake Quebec City, the British military governor, General James Murray, forbade the circulation of this rudimentary paper money and introduced Halifax currency—one Spanish dollar was equal to five shillings currency—to Quebec City.
 After General Amherst's army captured Montreal and New France fell to British forces, Amherst similarly introduced York currency to Montreal, as did Burton at Trois-Rivières, at eight shillings per dollar.
 Murray was named the civil governor of the new Province of Quebec in 1763, and set a separate rating of six shillings per dollar effective January 1, 1765.
 This Quebec rating wasn't strictly enforced, and the use of the Halifax and York ratings persisted alongside the new rating until it was repealed in favour of the Halifax rating's official use across the province in 1777.